AVL GCA – Gas Exchange and Combustion Analysis Software - AVL GCA – Gas Exchange and Combustion Analysis Software - Content

-AVL GCA is a high sophisticated tool for thermodynamic analysis of IC-engines.
-It is both a “virtual sensor” and a design tool for the whole process.
+AVL GCA is a highly sophisticated software tool for the thermodynamic analysis of internal combustion engines.
+As both a ‘virtual sensor’ and a design tool, it provides a variety of insights that can support the optimization of your whole engine design process.

 - Residual gas content

 - Parameter for charge motion

 Furthermore, it provides you with detail information about combustion quality, the potential for power increase and the potential for reduction of fuel consumption.
 With this data you can make the best decision to ensure safe operation while also balancing efficiency and therefore the lowest fuel consumption in all operating circumstances.

 When used online, AVL IndiCom™ features GCA to supply data to the testbed.
 The offline version is integrated with AVL IndiCom™ offline to conduct extended analysis after testbed data has been acquired.